 As you have read about biomedical waste in my previous blog.
-So this is my second blog on procedure, treatment and disposal of biomedical waste management.
+So this is my second blog on procedure, treatment, and disposal of biomedical waste management.
 We have to think of suitable alternatives to tackle this problem.
-Proper management of biomedical waste ensures safety and hygiene of institutions and communities.
+Proper management of biomedical waste ensures the safety and hygiene of institutions and communities.

 Procedure of Biomedical Waste Management

 The crucial steps for scientific and proper management of biomedical wastes are: